-Bessor Minerals Inc. was incorporated on June 4, 2007 under the Business Corporations Act (Alberta).
+Bessor Minerals Inc. (the "Company" or "Bessor") was incorporated on June 4, 2007 under the Business Corporations Act (Alberta).
 The address of its head office is Suite 1615 - 200 Burrard Street, Vancouver, British Columbia.
 The registered and records office of Bessor is located at Suite $250 - 2^{nd}$ Street SW, Calgary, Alberta T2P 0C1,

 The principal business of the Company is the identification, evaluation and acquisition of mineral properties, as well as exploration of mineral properties once acquired.
-Subsequent to the period ended January 31, 2024, the Company graduated from the NEX board to Tier 2 of the TSX Venture Exchange ("TSX-V").
-Effective February 9, 2024, the Company trades on the TSX-V under the trading symbol "BST.V"
+On March 21, 2022, the Company was transferred to the NEX board of the TSX-V. Effective February 9, 2024, the Company graduated from the NEX board to Tier 2 of the TSX Venture Exchange ("TSX-V").
+The Company trades on the TSX-V under the trading symbol "BST.V".

 These condensed interim financial statements have been prepared on a going concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
-For the period ended January 31, 2024, the Company has negative cash flow from operations and recurring operating losses and as at that date, has an accumulated deficit of \$10,090,859.
+For the period ended April 30, 2024, the Company has negative cash flow from operations and recurring operating losses and as at that date, has an accumulated deficit of \$10,164,179.
 The continuing operations of the Company are dependent upon its ability to obtain sufficient financing and the success of its exploration activities.
 This indicates the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
 Management intends to finance operating costs with loans from directors and companies controlled by directors and/or issuance of common shares.
 If the Company is unable to continue as a going concern, the net realizable value of its assets may be materially less than the amounts on its statement of financial position.